shyamjethava208/TICTACTOE/README.md

 # TICTACTOE
 <br>
-tried to create game with c lang
+tried to create a fun game with c language